-Standards for Business: These apply to all firms in the 'conduct of their affairs', except in respect to certain MiFID investment services, activities of crowdfunding service providers and activities of a credit union other than insurance intermediation activities.
+Standards for Business: These apply to all firms in the 'conduct of their affairs', except with respect to certain MiFID investment services, reinsurance business, activities of crowdfunding service providers and activities of a credit union other than insurance intermediation activities.

-However, the Central Bank states in its consultation paper that it expects firms providing MiFID investment services and crowdfunding service providers to consider and apply the SCI Guidance in the context of their existing obligations to act honestly, fairly and professionally in accordance with the best interests of clients.
+The SCI Guidance states that firms providing MiFID investment services and crowdfunding service providers are expected to consider and apply the SCI Guidance in the context of their existing obligations to act honestly, fairly and professionally in accordance with the best interests of clients.
+In addition, these firms are expected to consider the Vulnerable Guidance, except in relation to trusted contact persons and staff training.

-Whilst not a scope question, the draft Regulations use different language when articulating the standard of conduct required of firms.
-E.g. Regulation 23 (conflicts) refers to taking 'all steps within its control' to manage conflicts; Regulation 28 (conflicts/rewards) refers to taking 'reasonable steps' to ensure employees do not offer rewards likely to raise a conflict; and Regulation 103 (complaints) refers to taking 'all reasonable steps' to resolve complaints.
+Whilst not a scope question, the Consumer Protection Regulations use different language when articulating the standard of conduct required of firms.
+E.g. Regulation 24 (conflicts) refers to taking 'all steps within its control' to manage conflicts; Regulation 29 (conflicts-rewards) refers to taking 'reasonable steps' to ensure employees do not offer rewards likely to raise a conflict; and Regulation 101 (complaints) refers to taking 'all reasonable steps' to resolve complaints.
 It remains to be seen whether this difference in wording is intended to impose any different standards across these requirements.